Fundraise & Get Involved

 All of our complementary therapies are given by experienced volunteer therapists who are all fully qualified.
 Our sessions are available several times throughout the week.
 They are free to patients and those important to them.

-How to book into these therapies?
+How to book into these Hospice therapies?

-All appointments can be booked through our Living Well team, who will be happy to explain more about the therapies and answer any questions you may have.
+All appointments can be booked through our Living Well team, who will be happy to explain more about the Hospice therapies and answer any questions you may have.

 What Complementary Therapies do you offer and what should I expect?